boltops-tools/ufo/docs/_reference/ufo-completion_script.md

 ## Description

-generates script that can be eval to setup auto-completion
+Generates a script that can be eval to setup auto-completion.

 To use, add the following to your ~/.bashrc or ~/.profile